 We always want to do better

 Building partnerships with the countries we operate in has always been part of how we work and has enabled us to grow into a global energy company.
 Everyone contributes and shares their culture, creating a genuine professional community.
-Data from our Upstream operations shows the percentage of local employees out of the total workforce reaches 87 per cent in countries where we have a long-term presence (such as Nigeria, Congo, Egypt, Libya and Kazakhstan).
-Numbers are also rising steadily in countries that have recently joined the Group (such as Mexico, Ghana and Myanmar).
 It’s also worth noting that in all the countries we operate in, we guarantee a minimum rate of pay significantly higher than the market rate for our local staff.

 Promoting dialogue between people of different ages is vital to our approach to diversity and we carry out several initiatives to capture the know-how of some of our more experienced colleagues.
-Two examples are the Mentoring project, which connects more recently hired employees with experienced managers, and the Eni Faculty, whose 550 active trainers access and share our vast internal knowledge base.
+Two examples are the Mentoring project, which connects more recently hired employees with experienced managers, and the Eni Faculty, whose more then 800 active trainers access and share our vast internal knowledge base.

 Diversity in practice